 Those worried about losing muscle while fasting should be sure to consume enough protein during eating periods and engage in resistance training regularly.
 By keeping protein intake up, a person is less likely to lose muscle mass from fasting.

 However, more research is necessary to fully understand all the effects of intermittent fasting on the body.

 Fasting is a natural part of the human life cycle.
 Most people have fasted unknowingly throughout their lifetimes by eating an early dinner and skipping breakfast the next day.
 More structured approaches may work well for some people.

-However, it is important to keep in mind that although a person does not need to exclude certain foods from their diet, they should still aim to eat a balanced diet rich in protein, fiber, and vegetables.
-Remember to drink plenty of fluids, too.
+It is important to keep in mind that although a person does not need to exclude certain foods from their diet while fasting, they should aim to eat a balanced diet rich in protein, fiber, fruits, and vegetables.
+It is also important to drink plenty of low calorie or no calorie fluids.

-Finally, though the average person will likely experience no or minimal side effects, people with certain medical conditions or who are taking certain medications should speak to their doctor before trying a fasting plan.
+Though the average person will likely experience few or no side effects from fasting, people who have certain medical conditions or take certain medications should consult their doctor before trying a fasting plan.